 For other debt financial assets, the ECL is based on either the 12-month or lifetime ECL.
 The 12-month ECL is the portion of lifetime ECLs that results from default events on a financial instrument that are possible within 12 months after the reporting date.
 When there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
-In all cases, the Company considers that there has been a significant increase in credit risk when contractual payments are more than 30 days past due.
+In all cases, the Company considers that there has been a significant increase in credit risk since origination increase in credit risk when contractual payments are more than 30 days past due.